 There shall be a Court which shall have the following powers:

-3. To appoint members to serve on the Council, and to co-opt members to serve on the Court in accordance with provisions set out in the Statutes and Ordinances
+3. To co-opt members to serve on the Court in accordance with provisions set out in the Statutes and Ordinances.

 4. To award honorary degrees of the University

-6. To establish such other committees as it considers necessary to advise it on the discharge of its powers.
+5. To establish such committees as it considers necessary to advise it on the discharge of its powers.